sevyharris/MonteCoffee/documentation/tutorials/coox.rst

 Define reaction energies and entropies
 --------------------------------------------
 In this step, the reaction energies, or methods to calculate these, are defined in `user_energy.py <../api/NeighborKMC.html#module-NeighborKMC.user_energy>`_.
-**In principle, one may skip this section** and simply define reaction energy barriers directly in :ref:`define events <defeventsquick>`, however, we believe this step is good for keeping an overview of the coding of the energy landscape.
+**In principle, one may skip this section** and simply define reaction energy barriers directly (see :ref:`define events <defeventsquick>`).
+However, we believe this step is useful for keeping an overview of the coding of the energy landscape.

 In this example from  `user_energy.py <../api/NeighborKMC.html#module-NeighborKMC.user_energy>`_, the adsorption energies of CO and O are stored as lists (functions of coordination number), the reaction energy barrier as a function `get_Ea(ECO, EO)`, and diffusion barriers as constants: